 Like gardeners, we must use our tools to cultivate a larger awareness of the patterns of change around us (the seasons) and use our tools to plant seeds of hope in pragmatic, effective ways.
 Like designers, we must use these seeds to demonstrate new ways of thinking, acting and behaving under radically changing conditions that offer tangible improvement and inspiration.

-Our goal is to use our creativity and insight to move beyond paralysis and towards complexity, to seek out uncertainty and change with the same vigour we have traditionally reserved for maintenance of the status quo.
-If transition is the goal, design is the method, the future is the direction, and inspiring actions is the result.
+Our goal is to use our creativity and insight to move beyond paralysis and towards complexity, to seek out uncertainty and change with the same vigour and drive we have traditionally reserved for maintenance of the status quo.
+If transition is the goal, then design is the method, the future is the direction, and inspiring actions is the result.